mspoorendonk/TurmericAssist/README.md

-# Turmeric Home Assistant Integration
+# Turmeric: Home Assistant Integration for PaprikaAPP

 Thanks for cheking out my project.
 If you find you like it, please feel free to